Sexual maturity occurs around the age of 4 years old.

-Atlantic surf clam can be male or female, with no apparent physical difference.
+Atlantic surf clams can be male or female, with no apparent physical difference.

 Individuals release their reproductive cells simultaneously, and fertilization takes place in the water.
 Reproduction takes place mainly in July and August.
-Eggs become planktonic larvae, then grow into young miniature surf clams that burrow into the sand.
+Eggs become planktonic larvae and then grow into young miniature surf clams that burrow into the sand.
 Surf clams grow faster in cold water.
-They reach 9 cm in 5 or 6 years.
+They reach 9 cm in five or six years.

 The Atlantic surf clam buries itself in shallow sand.
 It prefers bottoms with strong currents.